shahvannsh/shahvannsh/README.md

                 I am Participating in my hackathons.
                 I am trying to paricipate in GoSoc.
-                Trying make the difference and create something big in life and make my surrounding proud of me
+                Trying make the difference and create something big in life and make my surrounding proud of me I have recently got an intership at Nova Techset company as a AI-ML intern